zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/custom-model/custom-model.md

   ![](./images/model-details.png)

 ## **Task 3:** Train Custom Model and Submit
-1. Enter training details for the model
+1. Enter training details for the model.

   a.
 Give the model a display name that you will recognize, e.g. image-classification-model